An 11-year-old killed in Cincinnati has been identified and police are seeking the shooter

 Theetge said it was too early to say whether the shooting was random or targeted and declined to discuss other aspects of the investigation.

-Dominic Davis' father, Isaac Davis, came forward at the Sunday news conference along with Dominic's mother and grandmother and also urged whoever was responsible to turn themselves in.
+Dominic Davis' father, Issac Davis, appeared at the Sunday news conference along with Dominic's mother and grandmother to urge whoever was responsible to turn themselves in.

 “When will this stop?
 Will this ever stop?”
-Isaac Davis asked. ”How many people have to bury their kids, their babies, their loved ones?”
+Issac Davis asked. ”How many people have to bury their kids, their babies, their loved ones?”

 Pureval called it “a horrific tragedy."

-Note: This story has been corrected to say the slain child's father is Issac Davis, not Isaac Davis.